 Nationwide, home sales tend to pick up in February, increase even more in the spring, and peak in the summer, according to the National Association of Realtors (NAR).
 But the pattern could vary according to your geography.
 For example, thanks to the mild winter weather, home sales in Phoenix hold fairly steady year-round, spiking in March and again in May.
 Sales in colder climates might spike later in the summer.

-Make sure that you do some research and familiarize yourself with the current trends in your local market.
-NAR and Realtor.com have helpful research sections, among others.
-Additionally, talk to a seasoned real estate agent to fully understand how seasonality impacts your local real estate market.
+Make sure that you do some research and familiarize yourself with the current trends in your local market, or read our housing market guide to get a macro perspective on the trends that affect real estate.
+Additionally, you can talk to a seasoned real estate agent to fully understand how seasonality impacts your local real estate market.
 If possible, consider deferring the sale of your home a few months to take advantage of most favorable conditions in your locale.

 5. Other housing market factors